 There are hundreds of metal alloys available for CNC milling and turning.
-Which one is best for your next project depends on a number of factors, including price, workability, corrosion resistance, strength, weight and cosmetic appearance.
-To help you choose, here’s a closer look at the ones we use every day and what benefits they may have for your next project.
+Which one of these CNC materials for machinging is best for your next project depends on a number of factors, including price, workability, corrosion resistance, strength, weight and cosmetic appearance.
+To help you choose which CNC material is best for you, let’s take a closer look at the ones we use every day and what benefits they may have for your next project.

-This is the most common general purpose aluminum grade.
+This is the most common general purpose aluminum used for CNC machining.
 The main alloying elements are magnesium, silicon and iron.
 Like all aluminum alloys it has a good strength-to-weight ratio and is naturally resistant to atmospheric corrosion.
-Other advantages are that it has good workability and machinability, can be welded and anodized, and its wide availability means that it’s economical.
+Other advantages of this material are that it has good workability and CNC machinability, can be welded and anodized, and its wide availability means that it’s economical.

 When heat-treated to a T6 temper, 6061 has a considerably higher yield strength than annealed 6061, although the price is slightly higher.
 One of the drawbacks to 6061 is poor corrosion resistance when exposed to salt water or other chemicals.
 It’s also not as strong as other aluminum alloys for more demanding applications.

-6061 is typically used for auto parts, bicycle frames, sporting goods, some aircraft components and frames for RC vehicles.
+6061 is a material that’s typically used for auto parts, bicycle frames, sporting goods, some aircraft components and frames for RC vehicles.

 7075 is a higher grade of aluminum, alloyed mainly with zinc.
-It’s one of the strongest aluminum alloys, with excellent strength-to-weight characteristics.
+It’s one of the strongest aluminum alloys used in machining, with excellent strength-to-weight characteristics.

-Because of its strength, it has average workability which means it tends to spring back to its original shape when being cold-formed.
+Because of the strength of this material it has average workability which means it tends to spring back to its original shape when being cold-formed.
 7075 is also machineable and can be anodized.

 7075 is often hardened to T6.
 However, it’s a poor choice for welding and this should be avoided in most cases.
 We routinely use 7075 T6 for making plastic injection mold tools.
 It’s also used for high-strength recreational equipment for mountain climbing, as well as for automotive and aerospace frames and other stressed parts.